Watering Our Roots, Planting Seeds:

 In-person at EBMC (2406 Webster St., Oakland CA)

-Together with Access to Zen, EBMC is excited to invite everyone to attend our biggest summer event, “Watering Our Roots, Planting Seeds: Exploring South Asian Lineages and Collective Futures”!
+Together with Access to Zen, EBMC is excited to invite EVERYONE to attend our biggest summer event, “Watering Our Roots, Planting Seeds: Exploring South Asian Lineages and Collective Futures”!
 Join us for a very special afternoon dedicated to uplifting the South Asian histories of Buddhism, music, dance, and yoga.
 We’ll also look at what it means for a diverse community to practice with these lineages today and in the future.

 Featuring: